cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 This system ensures that any public key or certificate disseminated over the internet is reliably associated with a particular individual or entity.
 Such a mechanism enhances security, making it difficult for imposters to masquerade as legitimate users, thereby bolstering the trustworthiness and integrity of online communications and transactions.

-a user's public key is distributed via a digital certificate, which is a key component of the PKI.
+A user's public key is distributed via a digital certificate, which is a key component of the PKI.
 Digital certificates, issued by Certificate Authorities (CAs) within the PKI, bind a public key to an entity (like a person or organization).
 They verify the ownership of the public key, ensuring that when you encrypt something with a public key, the intended recipient (and only they) can decrypt it with their private key.
 PKI provides a framework of trust for these certificates, establishing the authenticity of public keys for secure communications and transactions.